-Medicare Part B is medical insurance with a monthly premium.
+- Medicare Part B is medical insurance.
+You’ll pay a monthly premium.

-TRICARE beneficiaries also eligible for Medicare Part A must have Part B coverage to stay eligible for TRICARE (with some exceptions, learn more).
+If you have TRICARE and are also eligible for Medicare Part A, you must have Part B coverage to stay eligible for TRICARE.
+There are some exceptions – learn more.

-- If your Medicare effective dates don't match, TRICARE will recoup payments made for claims paid when you had Part A coverage and no Part B.
+- If your Medicare effective dates don't match, TRICARE will try to get any payments back for claims paid when you had Part A coverage and no Part B.